applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 ***

 ##### Protocols {#protocol}
+There are three available protocols:
-`ZPNavigationBarCustomizationHelperDelegate` - This protocol defines a helper object that helps to retrive data.
+* `ZPNavigationBarCustomizationHelperDelegate` - This protocol defines a helper object that helps to retrive data.
-`ZPNavigationBarUIBuilderProtocol` - This protocol contects `navigation bar view` plugin adapter with `navigation bar view` `ZPNavigationBarViewDelegate` - This protocol delegates logic from `navigation bar view` like navigation button was pushed
+* `ZPNavigationBarUIBuilderProtocol` - This protocol contects `navigation bar view` plugin adapter with `navigation bar view`
+* `ZPNavigationBarViewDelegate` - This protocol delegates logic from `navigation bar view` like navigation button was pushed

 ***

 ##### Navigation Bar Manager {#navigationBarManager}

-The navigation bar manager is a class which controls the work of the `Navigation Bar` plugin adapaters
+The Navigation Bar Manager is a class which controls the work of the `Navigation Bar` plugin adapaters

-The navigation bar manager will receive calls from the nav bar adapter to take an action from a navigation button.
+The Navigation Bar Manager will receive calls from the nav bar adapter to take an action from a navigation button.
 There is no need to implement all of these calls when developing a new nav bar plugin; simply send the information to the `GANavigationBarManager`

-NavigationBarManager has a mechanism for creating the screens that were generated when an end-user pushed on a Navigation Button from the navbar.
+`Navigation Bar Manager` has a mechanism for creating the screens that were generated when an end-user pushed on a Navigation Button from the nav bar.

 ###### ZPNavigationBarManagerDelegate